 Start with simple and relatable characters.
 Kids love stories with heroes they can look up to or identify with.
 Make the plot easy to follow and full of fun and adventure.

-You need to keep it simple and fun.
-Use easy words and exciting plots that kids can relate to.
+You need to keep it simple and colorful.
+Use easy-to-understand plots and fun characters that kids can relate to.